Spangdahlem Air Base: 52d Tactical Fighter Wing

-In May 1995 Major Grey Lowry was killed when his 53d Fighter Squadron F-15C crashed at Spangdahlem AFB.
+On May 30, 1995 Major Grey 'Zane' Lowry was killed when his F-15C crashed at immediately after takeoff from Spangdahlem Air Base.
 Investigation showed that during routine maintenance, mechanics had crossed and mis-connected the control rods.
-One of the mechanics, TSgt.
-Thomas Mueller, was charged with negligent homicide and killed himself during his military trial.
+Two mechanics were charged with negligent homicide.
+One committed suicide during his military trial.
+Charges against the other mechanic were dropped.
+This same crossed-control rod installation had happened in USAF F-15s at least twice previously, in 1986 and 1991, but the error was caught on the ground. (see 53rd FS for complete info).